$10K reward offered for information on missing 33-year-old woman last seen near Hinckley

-Ashley Carlson, who is from Grantsburg, Wis., was last seen east of Hinckley on Sept.
+Ashley Carlson of Grantsburg, Wis., was last seen east of Hinckley on Sept.
 24, according to the Minnesota Bureau of Criminal Apprehension.
 She is 5 feet 9 inches tall and about 220 pounds.

 A search will take place from 10 a.m. to dusk on Sunday.
 Base camp for the search will be at the Lake Lena Community Center, 45749 Grace Lake Rd., Sandstone, Minn.